MoYapro/filecopy/README.md

+# Purpose

+Copy files from multiple direcories into a single target folder

+# Technology

 This is a Kotlin Multiplatform project targeting Desktop.

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.